frederic-perez/AmE-dictionary/data/idioms.md

 __pull something off__ :two::dart: __1__ To manage to make something happen. _Yes, I can pull it off.
 Do you think you can pull off this deal?_
 __pull tabs__ (casino)
 __pull teeth__ __1__ To do something that is especially difficult, tedious, or requires an extreme amount of effort; to do something in the most difficult or unpleasant way possible. _I’ve been pulling teeth trying to get my family members organized for this get together, but I think it will all be worth it!_ __2__ To make someone or something less powerful, potent, or effective.
 A noun or pronoun is used between “pull” and “teeth.” _Corporate lobbyists are trying to pull the new law’s teeth to give them greater leeway in the market._
+__pull the plug (on someone or something)__
 __pull your socks up__ To improve your work or behaviour.
 __pump in__
 __punch out__ To record that one has left one’s workplace at a certain time. _Why didn’t you punch out when you left last night?_
 __punch the (time) clock__ __1__ (of an employee) Clock in or out. __2__ Be employed in a conventional job with regular hours.
 __punch up__
+__punk out__ _slang_ To abandon, give up, or refuse to do something out of cowardice. _Tom was supposed to keep a look out while I robbed the liquor store, but he punked out at the last minute._
 __puppet master__ Someone who uses their actions or words to control someone or something of lesser will, also known as pulling the strings of someone or something.
 __puppy love__
 __push (one’s) buttons__